Name : Grimm Aldous Acacia

 Both of them having enlisted around the same time, Briar became a great influence on Acacia in both spirit and physique.
 Her ambitions far surpassed his when they set out as adolescents.
 Seeing the prideful young lady put her life and soul into an effort to progress aroused a flame within even the aimless Aka-chan—which is what Briar chose to call him despite his tireless protests.

 Briar’s goal was to become Fleet Admiral one day and reform the navy’s justice.
 Her dreams and ideals were infectious, and her resolve infallible.
 There were few who could not be inspired by her.
 Acacia was not among them.
-With a transformed outlook on life, Acacia challenged his role model to a race—this time one he chose for himself. ”I’ll be the strongest.
-I’ll become Fleet Admiral before you.”
+With a transformed outlook on life, Acacia challenged his role model to a race—this time one he chose for himself.
+"I’ll be rise to the top and become Fleet Admiral before you!"

 Upon this challenge, Briar shared something she held very dear.
 It was a medal awarded to her father, shaped like wings spread wide.
-She split the medal in half and assigned one half to her challenger. ”Whoever wins gets to keep both halves.
-This will be our promise, Aka-chan.”
+She split the medal in half and assigned one half to her challenger.
+"Whoever gets there first will keep both halves.
+This will be our promise, Aka-chan."
 And so the contest began.

 Unbeknownst to his family, Acacia progressed through the navy’s ranks at a rapid pace now that he was aware of his goals.
 But, his tenacious rival always remained one step ahead of him.
 Only when they hit the tallest wall they’d yet to scale did they reach a standoff on equal footing.
 By the age of twenty-three, they were both rear admirals.
 And the road to vice-admiralty was long and gruelling.